Here is a helpful list of the very best things to do in Italy with kids.

 Take your kids to large modern and contemporary art museums in Italy.
 MART with branches in Rovereto and Trento and The Peggy Guggenheim Collection in Venice are just two great examples.
 Check online their websites for kid-friendly events and workshops.
 The Peggy Guggenheim Collection has a free art workshop for kids every Sunday.

-Another option is to explore nature parks dotted with abstract pieces of art.
-This way you will be combining two good things in one:
+Another option is to explore Italian nature parks dotted with abstract pieces of art.
+This way you will be combining two good things into one:

 - a nice and relaxed hike with your kids so that they can run and play burning lots of energy; and